ronappleton/staticweb/README.md

 However, you should continually bear in mind that it is up to your to provide the responses.

 In your tear down method simply call `Server::stop();` to kill the server.

+Whilst the server is limited in its usage, remember that you can pass the contents of a php file to be evaulated before returning the response, this means that all your super globals etcetera are available for your usage so if you need query parameters, get them within your evaluated script.